Tour to Syria

 Organizational fee – €400 (paid upon registration).

-Meals and other personal expenses are not included.
+Meals and other personal expenses are not included, except breakfasts and two dinners.

 Accommodation is in 3-star twin rooms with air conditioning, private bathroom and shower.
+A/C may not work all the time in Damascus hotel, because of electricity shortages.
 Breakfast is always included.

 If you’d like to join the group, please fill out the registration form.
 Also follow SpaceTravel on Facebook.